radixs/teacher/project_init.md

 Create a readme.md outlining how to use.

 Divide the creation of this application into steps and document in rollout.md - these should be small and conscise steps that are easy for you to understand.
 You will then proceed and implement step by step - at completion of each step mark the step as completed and specify briefly what has been done - in case the creation got interrupted - so it is easy for you to pick up and als serve as a reference point later should there be a need to expand the project.
+I am on OpenAi plus plan so my token limit might cause session to get interrupted.
+You should be able to pick up where you left of in case the session gets interrupted.
+Before starting next step ask user if user wants to commit current changes.
+User will perform the commit and push.

 Create AGENTS.md file where you add important details to prevent you from hallucinating and loosing context and also leave instructions for yourself how to handle rollout.md as specified above.